Azure/PSRule.Rules.Azure/docs/customization/enforce-codeowners.md

   PSRule for Azure exposes a `Template` and `Parameter` source for resources originating from a template.

 !!!
 Tip
-    For recommendations on naming and storing rules see [storing custom rules][3].
+    For recommendations on naming and storing rules see [using custom rules][3].

-  [3]: storing-custom-rules.md
+  [3]: using-custom-rules.md

 ## Binding type